 At rest, the soil should only be watered if it’s bone dry.
 Offset bulbs and seeds may be planted in pots at an optimal temperature of 70° to 75° degrees Fahrenheit.

 You may also plant them in small pots and move them to larger ones to accommodate growth.

-If you are interested in growing and caring for a Blood Lily, it is best to buy them from plant nurseries or mail-order bulb companies to ensure the best quality.
+If you are interested in growing and caring for a Fireball lily plant, buy them from plant nurseries or mail-order bulb companies to ensure the best quality is best.